altunidev/youtube-newtab-ext/README.md

 ---

 ## How to Load Your Extension
-1. Open Chrome and go to chrome://extensions/
+1. Open Chrome and go to `chrome://extensions/`
 1. Enable "Developer mode" in the top-right corner.
-1. Click "Load unpacked" and select the folder containing this extension.
+1. Click "Load unpacked" and select the folder containing this extension (named `extension` in this repository).
-1. The extension icon should now appear in your toolbar.
+1. The extension icon should now appear in your extensions button.
+1. Pin the extension to keep it on the toolbar.

 ---